ofasgard/hardware-breakpoint-pico/README.md

 # Hardware Breakpoint PICO

 A proof-of-concept hardware breakpoint hooker, implemented as a PICO for Crystal Palace.
+With this PICO, you can place a hardware breakpoint on an arbitrary address (such as the entrypoint of a WIN32 API) that will invoke your desired payload the next time that address is executed.

 The source code is divided up into 3 files: